 How Does Adaptive Clothing Help The Elderly, Seniors, Or People With Disabilities?

-Adaptive clothing often solves these issues by removing very common obstacles such as laces, buttons, zips, and closures, which can make these processes a lot easier.
+Adaptive clothing often solves these issues by removing common obstacles such as laces, buttons, zips, and closures, making these processes a lot easier.

 For many older adults or seniors, this could mean no longer having to rely on the assistance of a family member or caregiver to get these tasks done, which can be dramatically empowering.
 It can also help to support senior independence.

-For older adults or seniors that may still require some level of assistance, certain adaptive clothing types can make it easier on a caregiver by making sure the task of helping a patient to get dressed is a more simplified and a lot less time-consuming process.
+For older adults or seniors that may still require some level of assistance, certain adaptive clothing types can make it easier on a caregiver by making sure helping a patient get dressed is a more simplified and much less time-consuming process.

-Finally, many of the adaptive clothing items made for seniors or people with disabilities provide comfort and a more secure feeling to the wearer.
+Finally, many adaptive clothing items for seniors or people with disabilities provide comfort and a more secure feeling to the wearer.